 The enzyme-linked immunosorbent assay test, known as the ELISA for short, identifies the exact amount of specific antibodies in the blood.
 This provides the detail needed to develop specific and customized plans in the treatment of allergies.

 ImmunoCAP tests are a form of ELISA test.
 Since it can be difficult to differentiate between allergies and other respiratory ailments, ImmunoCAP testing gives diagnosticians a way to confirm or rule out the presence of allergies.
 ImmunoCAP tests can be used in the diagnosis of hundreds of allergens including weeds, mold, pollens, food, and animal dander.

-What Types of Allergies Can RAST Test For?
+Types of Allergies RAST Can Test For

-RAST tests can be used to test for a range of allergies, including drug allergies, seasonal allergies, food allergies, and pet allergies.
-Determining which test is the best option should be done in consultation with your allergist and involves several different factors, including age, suspected allergy, and the severity of a patient’s reaction to an allergen.
+*Note: Determining which test is the best option should be done in consultation with your allergist and involves several different factors, including age, suspected allergy, and the severity of a patient’s reaction to an allergen.

 You should work in consultation with your allergist to determine which test is the best option for you.
 In general, allergists prefer to avoid skin tests in younger patients.
 Skin tests are also riskier for those with eczema or other skin conditions.

 Blood tests such as the ELIZA test can also provide the detail needed to develop a customized treatment plan.
 One advantage of skin tests, however, is that they produce fast results, while blood tests can take a few days to process.
 If you are interested in allergy testing, discuss all your options with your allergist.